 My Experience Before Becoming a Real Estate Professional

 During my 30-year career with Texas Instruments (TI), I pursued product and test engineering, test, and automation equipment development, test equipment manufacturing, aspects of semiconductor manufacturing, and many other areas.
 While this was happening, I admit that we didn’t have to worry much about acquiring buildings - we had plenty of space.
 If we didn’t, organizational expansions and contractions were handled almost exclusively by our “Facilities” organization and processes.
 Our challenge as consumers of space - be it warehouse, manufacturing, office, shipping, etc. - was to specify what space we thought we needed and what we were going to be doing in the area.
-We would have a back-and-forth with “Facilities,” where they reconciled available spaces across the company.
+We would have a back-and-forth with “Facilities,” where they reconciled available spaces across the company in concert with us and our management.
 As I’ve gotten more involved in Commercial Real Estate, I’ve had to fit together what I was learning about it with what I know about test equipment and semiconductor operations.

 Commercial Real Estate Categories/Types

 As a part of becoming a Commercial Real Estate “Broker (agent)” and building a few web sites in the category with Eric Hughes, we’ve researched various approaches to categorizing commercial real estate properties.
 We’ve centered our activities around these major categories:

 - Industrial and Flex

 Each of these categories will, of course, have sub-categories, but at a high-level, this is a reasonably common way to view property types.

 During my career at TI, the organizations in which I was involved worked with 2nd generation buildings mainly in the Industrial and Flex category, with some from the Office category as well.
 My function centered primarily around operations, so Industrial and Flex predominated.